Arsenal thrash Tottenham 4-1 to go six points clear as Eze grabs hat-trick

 Arsenal’s 10-match winning streak was ended by Sunderland’s late equaliser in a 2-2 draw before the international break.

-But Eze’s best performance since his £60 million ($78m) move from Crystal Palace erased that bitter taste as Tottenham were put to the sword at the Emirates yet again.
+But Eze’s best performance since his 60-million-pound ($78m) move from Crystal Palace erased that bitter taste as Tottenham were put to the sword at the Emirates yet again.

 The Gunners – unbeaten in the last seven north London derbies – have lost just once in 33 home meetings with their bitter rivals from the other end of the Seven Sisters Road.